CountTails/uci-notes/winter-2023/in4matx-148/week8/lecture-13.md

 ## Networks

-- A collection of computers and devices that facilitate communication an
+- A collection of computers and devices that facilitate communication and allows sharing or resources
+- Can be classified as a medium, protocol, or scale

 ## Transports

 - Physical and wireless means to get data around
+- Ethernet/Wifi
+- Bluetooth and BTLE
+- Cellular and satellite
+- ZigBee & Z-wave
+- LoRa & SigFox

 ## Protocols